jasperwelgemoed/jasperwelgemoed.github.io/_projects/03_Lithophane/index.md

 </div>

 ## Plans
-- Creating a website (webshop) for people to upload their photo's to and order a lithophane.
+- Creating a website with a webshop for people to upload their photo's to and order a lithophane.
 - Invest in an extra 3D printer to keep up with the demand.
-- Create instagram account for promotion
+- Create an instagram account for promotion
+- Have fun :)